TribThapa/MyFinTechHomework/Unit1HomeworkAssignment/README.md

 Despite several webpages comparing *Cover Genius* to other FinTech companies, _Chris Bayley_ claims their main competitors remain the traditional insurers who lack the digital platform and the effieciency that comes with it.
 See [here.](https://www.ft.com/content/1d5aabcc-5d44-11ea-ac5e-df00963c20e6)

-# The technologies being used by *Cover Genius* are:
+### Technologies being used by *Cover Genius*:
-- _Brightwrite:_ is a data analytics platform that recommends product bundles and optimizes price for any Cover Genius partner.
+- _Brightwrite:_ a data analytics platform that recommends product bundles and optimizes price for any Cover Genius partner
 - _API:_ for seamless policy recommendation tailored to the customer and to ensure instant payments in any currency
+- _HTML5_, _Google Analytics_, _jQuery_: used in APIs to customise insurance policy for the customer
+- _SPF_: stands for 'Sender Policy Framework' which is a email verification technology used to prevent email spoofing.
+It works by verifying that an email message is sent from an authorised IP address
+- _SSL_: stands for 'Secure Sockets Layer' which is a protocol developed for sending information securely over the internet.
+Many websites use SSL to secure areas of their sites, such as user account pages and online checkout

 ## Landscape